bgrid-berkeley/bGridDatabaseTools/administration/migrate_mySQL.md

 ## Export data to csv files
 Sometimes there are many tables in a database, but I still want to export each individually to a csv file.
 Given the table names, this bash scrips will do this export and dump it in the `\tmp` directory.
 Note that password to the mysql database is saved as an environment variable: mysqlpass.
+If the mysql database is on a remote server it's best to export the files there and then ftp them when you're done.

 ```bash
 tables=(table0 table1 table2 table3)